EtienneTho/proise/README.md

 # PROISE

-This library implements the algorithms describes in the paper: "Probing machine-learning classifiers using noise, bubbles, and reverse correlation" by Etienne Thoret, Thomas Andrillon, Damien Leger, Daniel Pressnitzer (arxiv link)
+This library implements the algorithms describes in the paper: "Probing machine-learning classifiers using noise, bubbles, and reverse correlation" by Thoret, E., Andrillon, T., Leger, D., Pressnitzer, D. (arxiv link)

 It allows to probe the discriminative and canonical information of any trained machine learning classifier.